- 1 NATURAL TREATMENT FOR IRRITABLE COLON

 - Plants for constipation.

 Parallel to medical treatment and herbal medicine, it is important that some type of relaxation therapy be done to reduce stress, treat insomnia and other nervous symptoms that may appear.
-Practicing sports, yoga, mindfulness or meditation are some options.
+Practicing sports or other relaxing activities is an option.

 The doctor may recommend some medications for irritable bowel that may be incompatible with some supplements, so it is recommended to consult with the doctor the adequacy of each treatment.